numisveinsson/BloodVesselML3D/README.md

 1. python3 gather_sampling_data.py

+This is the main script.
 This collects data about all positions of sampling to take place and size of sub-volumes.
 Then runs through the locations and actually extracts the sub-volumes and saves them.

 In the case of resampling use